topkecleon/telegram-bot-bash/examples/webhook/README.md

 To run startup actions and `TIMER_EVENTS` run Bashbot with `./bashbot start` even not needed with webhook.

-Workaround for running new background jobs is to execute `./bashbot.sh restartback` on the command line after starting a new background job.
+Workaround for running new background jobs is to execute `./bashbot.sh resumeback` on the command line after starting a new background job.

 #### Enable webhook on Telegram side